 The Company offers discount card and other programs such as its HorizonCares program to patients under which the patient receives a discount on his or her prescription.
 In certain circumstances when a patient's prescription is rejected by a managed care vendor, the Company will pay for the full cost of the prescription.
 The Company reimburses pharmacies for this discount through third-party vendors.
 The Company reduces gross sales by the amount of actual co-pay and other patient assistance in the period based on invoices received.
 The Company also records an accrual to reduce gross sales for estimated co-pay and other patient assistance on units sold to distributors that have not yet been prescribed/dispensed to a patient.
 The Company calculates accrued co-pay and other patient assistance costs using the expected value method.
-The estimate is based on reporting from the third-party vendors and estimated levels of inventory in the distribution channel.
+The estimate is based on contract prices, estimated percentages of medicine that will be prescribed to qualified patients, average assistance paid based on reporting from the third-party vendors and estimated levels of inventory in the distribution channel.
 Accrued co-pay and other patient assistance costs are included in "accrued trade discounts and rebates" on the consolidated balance sheet.